rya-sge/access-denied/_posts/2024-12-16-bittensor.md

 Bittensor is an open source platform on which you can produce competitive digital commodities.
 These digital commodities can be machine intelligence, storage space, compute power, protein folding, financial markets prediction, and many more.

-Providers of digital commodities are rewarder in **TAO**, the native token of Bittensor
+Providers of digital commodities are rewarded in **TAO**, the native token of Bittensor

 > Warning: this article is still in draft state and its content is still mainly taken from the documentation with a few edits of my own.
 Its content should become more personal later.